We are Queensland’s only stockist of Osmo natural wood finishes.

 The result: an eco-friendly manufacturing process and a non-toxic environment in your home.

-For expert advice on selecting the right Osmo product for your project, please contact Chris on 0430 395 377 , firstname.lastname@example.org or drop into our workshop at 23 Kayleigh Drive, Maroochydore, Queensland.
+For expert advice on selecting the right Osmo product for your project, please contact our team on 0413 111 595 , firstname.lastname@example.org or drop into our workshop at 23 Kayleigh Drive, Maroochydore, Queensland.

 Wood and finish from a single source